Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 Gff file of TSS.

 If the gff file of TSS is not computed by ANNOgesic, the libraries and wiggle files are necessary.
-Please refer to the ``The format of libraries for import to ANNOgesic``.
+Please refer to the ``The format of libraries for import to ANNOgesic`` in order to assign the correct format.

 - Arguments